omri30000/Serverus/README.md

 The server component is responsible for supplying data to the database (all data which is not related to the web application).
 The defender on each machine sends data to the server, this data describes the events that the specific machine has encountered with (those events are considered as attacks).
 The server documents the events in the database.
 Moreover, the server is responsible for informing each defending unit about `level 4` events that another defenders has reported on.

+### Web application
+Our web application here, was built using `Flask` module in python language. it uses `Nginx` and `Gunicorn` in order to run in production.
+The app was developed with many tools to make the website accessible, such as: `Chart.js`, `bootstrap`, etc...

+In order to use our services, one has to sign up to the website.
+As a registered user, a zip file containing the product's file becomes availiable.

 ## Examples
 todo